-MPHA has substantial flexibility in determining the type of language assistance necessary to provide meaningful access.
+A. Mix of language assistance: MPHA has substantial flexibility in determining the type of language assistance necessary to provide meaningful access.
 Meaningful access should be at a time and place that avoids the effective denial of the program or an undue burden or delay in the rights, benefits, or services to the LEP person.

-2. Translation of Documents
+B. Translation of documents:

-- a.
-Where 5% or 1,000 persons, whichever is less, of MPHA's public housing Tenants or Section 8 recipients or applicants to these programs are part of an eligible LEP language groups, MPHA will translate the public housing lease and selected documents of vital importance in that language. - b.
-MPHA's determination to translate vital documents will be on a case-by-case basis considering the totality of circumstances and the four factors listed under Section B. 6.
-Meaningful Access.
-MPHA will also weigh the costs and benefits of translation, the barriers of meaningful translation of technical housing information, and the likely lifespan of the document. - c.
-MPHA may also consider the likely lifespan of the document.
-Based upon this analysis, MPHA has determined that it is not cost effective to translate a one-of-a-kind document such as a letter denying admission to a program, notice of lease termination, a court eviction action and a Section 8 notice of termination of rental assistance program participation and a letter of nondisclosure. - d.
-Persons who may approve the translation of a document include: Executive Director; Deputy Executive Director; Managing Director of Low Income Public Housing; Managing Director of the Section 8/Housing Choice Voucher Program and General Counsel.
+- Where 5% or 1,000 persons, whichever is less, of MPHA's public housing Tenants, or Section 8 recipients, or applicants to these programs are part of an eligible LEP language group, MPHA will translate the public housing lease and selected documents of vital importance in that language. - MPHA's determination to translate vital documents will be on a case by case basis considering the totality of circumstances and the four factors listed under Section B. Meaningful Access.
+MPHA will also weigh the costs and benefits of translation, the barriers of meaningful translation of technical housing information, and the likely lifespan of the document.

+- 3) MPHA may also consider the likely lifespan of the document.
+Based upon this analysis, MPHA has determined that it is not cost effective to translate a one of a kind document such as a letter denying admission to a program, notice of lease termination, a court eviction action and a Section 8 notice of termination of rental assistance program participation and a letter of non-disclosure. - 4) Persons who may approve the translation of a document include: Executive Director; Deputy Executive Director; Managing Director of Low Income Public Housing; Managing Director of the Section 8/Housing Choice Voucher Program and General Counsel.